primus-labs/zktls-bench/reclaim/README.md

 - 1. chrome-headless

-For wasm test, need start a simple http server for load wasm file by:
+For wasm test, need start a simple http server for loading wasm file in the prover side by running:

 ```sh
 cd ./browser